-- Why on earth do governments spend this money? - The 'product' has no short-term economic value right? - The costs are not small compared to national science expenditure - Long-term (pseudo-binding) commitments are needed - The usual answers - National prestige - CERN as exemplar for international cooperation (the original motivation) - Maintaining a talent pool, and inspiring youth into STEM subjects - Technology spin-offs (into society, industry, other science) - The answer often missed - Ensuring a supply of extreme-skill-set people with a 'can-do' approach - Government frequently needs to be reminded of these arguments - One 'funding crisis' every ten years on average - Today, we have every reason to be optimistic in the UK (though COVID-19?)
+- Why on earth do governments spend this money? - The 'product' has no short-term economic value right? - The costs are not small compared to national science expenditure - Long-term (pseudo-binding) commitments are needed

+The usual answers

+- National prestige - CERN as exemplar for international cooperation (the original motivation) - Maintaining a talent pool, and inspiring youth into STEM subjects - Technology spin-offs (into society, industry, other science)

+The answer often missed

+- Ensuring a supply of extreme-skill-set people with a 'can-do' approach - Government frequently needs to be reminded of these arguments - One 'funding crisis' every ten years on average watch this space - Not everyone in academia is 'entirely on our side' tall poppy syndrome